Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_OVERLAY_LITEKIT/README.md

 *Test 3*:

-- Implementing Overlay Configuration, which is <u>multiple overlay blocks</u> <u>simultaneously</u> activated/deactivated, where the Target Memory is PFlash bank (Non-cached), and the MU(DLMU)(Non-cached) as Overlay(Redirect) Memory (2 concurrent Blocks with 32 Byte address range are provided in the code example, and can be applied also for more blocks).
+- Implementing Overlay Configuration, which is <u>multiple overlay blocks</u> <u>simultaneously</u> activated/deactivated, where the Target Memory is PFlash bank (Non-cached), and the LMU(DLMU)(Non-cached) as Overlay(Redirect) Memory (2 concurrent Blocks with 32 Byte address range are provided in the code example, and can be applied also for more blocks).

 **Important Note in Test3 **:<br>
 There is a latency needed for overlay block disabling, where the effect is not instantaneous.
 So, before checking the disabling of overlay blocks, the instruction **isync()** and